Is CCIV stock better pick right now?

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.

-Shares of the Churchill Capital Corp IV (NYSE: CCIV) dropped by $0.0 during Friday’s regular trading session to climb to $10.03.
-The company had a daily trading volume of 0.73 million shares, lower than its average intra-day trading volumes of about 1.25M shares.
+Shares of the Churchill Capital Corp IV (NYSE: CCIV) gained by $3.17 during Monday’s regular trading session to climb to $13.20.
+The company had a daily trading volume of 103.13 million shares, higher than its average intra-day trading volumes of about 1.25M shares.

 This Secret NYSE Telecom Trading at $1.36 gets $35.00 Price Target by 2 Analyst!